RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/1-docker.md

 - Docker installed on your system;
 - A web3 provider (we recommend using a service like [infura](infura.io));
-- An ethereum wallet with some funds for gas (if you plan on creating requests through this node);
+- An Ethereum wallet with some funds for gas (if you plan on creating requests through this node);

 ## Launching the IPFS node